IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 # Collaboration and cooperation

-Part of the Commission's function is "to consult and co-operate with other persons and bodies concerned with the protection of human rights".^[Section 5 - Human Rights Act 1993] Accordingly, the Commission's Human Rights Policy says "The Commission will engage appropriately with stakeholders and communities so they can be involved in the development of solutions to issues that affect them".^[New Zealand Human Rights Commission - Human Rights Policy Statement]
+Part of the Commission's function is "to consult and co-operate with other persons and bodies concerned with the protection of human rights".\[31] Accordingly, the Commission's Human Rights Policy says "The Commission will engage appropriately with stakeholders and communities so they can be involved in the development of solutions to issues that affect them".\[14]

-"Some groups of rights holders do not have well-resourced civil society organisations supporting them and need to be engaged with directly by the Commission."^[Human Rights Commission Governance \& Responsibilities Manual] Men do not have well-resourced civil society organisations, like *The National Council of Women of New Zealand*.
+"Some groups of rights holders do not have well-resourced civil society organisations supporting them and need to be engaged with directly by the Commission."\[19] Men do not have well-resourced civil society organisations, like *The National Council of Women of New Zealand*.

-The Commission should 'develop, formalise, and maintain regular, constructive and systematic working relationships"^[General Observations of the Sub-Committee on Accreditation - GANHRI] with men's advocates, and other community groups that are concerned with the needs and well-being of men and/or boys.
+The Commission should 'develop, formalise, and maintain regular, constructive and systematic working relationships"\[62] with men's advocates, and other community groups that are concerned with the needs and well-being of men and/or boys.

 The Commission must engage with men and men's advocates to: